diracdeltas/niceware/README.md

 ## Docs

-Note: When used in the browser, `Buffer` is replaced with `window.Uint8Array`.
+NOTE: When used in the browser, `Buffer` is replaced with `window.Uint8Array`.

 * [niceware](#exp_module_niceware--niceware) ⏏
     * [.bytesToPassphrase(bytes)](#module_niceware--niceware.bytesToPassphrase) ⇒ <code>Array.&lt;string&gt;</code>